mainmatter/playbook/project-flow/full-service/README.md

 Once we completed an increment, we will go on to build the next increment as long as there is work left in the project.
-Depending on the learnings from the previous increment, it might or might not be necessary to go through the [Discovery stage](#discovery) again and reconsider some of the assumptions.
+Depending on the learnings from the previous increment, it might or might not be necessary to go through the [Discovery stage](#discovery) again, reconsider some of the assumptions and adapt the project's objective.
 If that is not necessary, we can go to the conception stage directly and conceptualise, scope and implement the next set of user stories.